Damouchari: Pelion’s Secret Beach Paradise

 Between the two bays stands a low green hill with the remains of a Byzantine Castle.
 For centuries, Damouchari was a unique natural harbor and the first port of call in the area, providing security from the pirates to the inhabitants of the eastern Pelion.

-The castle probably dates after the 10th century, as it is a typical Byzantine fortress, which may also have been used by the Venetians when they exploited the port of Damouchari for some time.
-Today, between the olive trees and kermes oaks you can find the few remains: the walls surrounding it, the ruins of the Turkish customs house, and a cistern.
+The castle probably dates from the 10th century, as it is a typical Byzantine fortress, which may also have been used by the Venetians when they exploited the port of Damouchari for some time.

-Damouchari Mamma Mia
+Mamma Mia Damouchari

-The Dancing Queen scene in Damouchari
+Ai reproduction of the Dancing Queen scene in Damouchari

 The Mamma Mia film was primarily captured on the nearby islands of Skopelos and Skiathos, right across from the Pelion peninsula.
 However, very few know that Damouchari was also one of the film locations in Greece.

-In 2007, the film crew transformed the picturesque harbor by constructing a wooden bridge, which served as the backdrop for the ‘Dancing Queen’ scene.
 This temporary addition, though dismantled later, left a lasting impression on the village, and even today, remnants of the Mamma Mia filming can be found in souvenirs and hotels like the Damma Mia.

 Food-Tasting in the Local Taverns